mbKaleb/Skywrithin/README.md

 ### 📅 Today 📅

-  Staying flexable and working with the talented engineers @minted to bring
+  Staying flexable and working with the talented engineers @mint-ed to bring blockchain functionality to more people and communities.